JuliaLang/julia/doc/src/manual/documentation.md

 ```

 Adds docstring `"..."` to the `Binding`s `a`, `b`, and `c`.

+`Binding`s are used to store a reference to a particular `Symbol` in a `Module` without storing
+the referenced value itself.

 !!! note
     When a `const` definition is only used to define an alias of another definition, such as is the